 There are no studies that suggest that taking a lion's mane extracts interfere with medication.
 However, a lion's mane mushroom extract was shown to slow down blood clotting.
 Although this property can be quite beneficial, it can lead to problems if you're already on anti-clotting medication.

 Who Should Not Take Lion’s Mane?

-Although lion's mane is safe for consumption, you should avoid it if you're pregnant or breastfeeding.
+Although it is safe for consumption, you should avoid lion's mane it if you're pregnant or breastfeeding.
 Since there are no studies on the safety of the mushroom on pregnant people, it's best to err on the side of caution.
 If you're prone to allergies, especially to fungi, mold, or yeast, make sure to take extra precautions if you plan on using a lion's mane supplement.